LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

 ..    ``CheeseData`` to get and save the object, use ``cheeseDao``.
 And
 ..    don’t forget to call ``.save()`` to make sure your edits are stored
 ..    in the database!.

+..
+Objectives
+.. ----------

+.. #.
+Setup the database
+.. #.
+Configure an individual class to be managed by Spring Data
+.. #.
+Configure a one-to-many relationship to be managed by Spring Data
+.. #.
+Configure a many-to-many relationship to be managed by Spring Data
+.. #.
+Create a SQL report